Canadian PM's low-energy campaign didn't see depth of voter anger

 The policy proved very popular in the province of Quebec, the main power base for the New Democrats, who alienated their own supporters by saying Harper was wrong.
 As the NDP slumped, it meant an end to vote-splitting as NDP voters migrated to the Liberals.

-"It's very clear tonight what happened, the NDP vote collapsed and handed the Liberals a majority," said Guy Giorno, Conservative campaign chair at a somber Conservative gathering in Calgary.
+"It's very clear tonight what happened, the NDP vote collapsed and handed the Liberals a majority," said Guy Giorno, Conservative campaign chair at a sombre Conservative gathering in Calgary.

 "The other thing is we were seeking to help Mr. Harper do something historic -- nobody in more than 100 years has won four in a row.
 We knew it was a monumental challenge and we just couldn't buck history."